Sera Conservnacy, Northern Kenya, Kenya

 A rare opportunity to get out on foot and track endangered black rhino

-Like its sister properties across Kenya, Saruni Rhino is small and personal, with only three bandas available, and a maximum of eight guests in camp, offering an intimate safari experience in a truly unspoiled environment.
+Like its sister properties across Kenya, Saruni Rhino is small and personal, with only three bandas available, and a maximum of eight guests in camp, offering an intimate safari experience in a truly unspoilt environment.
 The bandas are open stone cottages that are nestled into the native landscape and offer sweeping views of a nearby waterhole and surrounding ecosystem.
 The nearby waterhole is a popular destination for game to stop and drink and offers a range of wildlife viewing just from camp.

 The main and special draw of Saruni Rhino is the camp's name sake - the endangered black rhino.
 The local Sera community members and Northern Rangelands Trust (NRT) have work tirelessly for years to create what is now a rhino sanctuary.
 Offering state-of-the-art protection for 11 black rhinos, the sanctuary is thrilled to be able to offer guests this one-in-a-lifetime experience.